symfony/symfony-docs/components/property_info.rst

 The :class:`Symfony\\Component\\PropertyInfo\\Extractor\\ReflectionExtractor` looks
-for getter/isser/setter/hasser method in addition to whether or not a property is public to determine if it's accessible.
+for getter/isser/setter/hasser method in addition to whether or not a property is public to determine if it is accessible.
 This based on how the :doc:`PropertyAccess </components/property_access>` works.

 .. _property-info-initializable: